Markovian bridges: Weak continuity and pathwise constructions: Self-similarity and pathwise construction of Markovian bridge laws

-Let $\q_x,x\in\re$ stand for the Feller family of $Y$.
-The (extended) generator $A$ of $Y$ is given by\begin{esn} \imf{Af}{x}=\left.\frac{d}{dt}\right|_{t=0}\imf{\se_{\q_x}}{\imf{f}{X_t}}=\frac{\imf{f''}{x}}{2}-\frac{1}{2}x\imf{f'}{x} \end{esn}if $\fun{f}{\re}{\re}$ has two bounded continuous derivatives.
-The Laplace transform of the hitting times $T_c$ of $c$ under $\q_x$ can be expressed in terms of monotone eigenfunctions of the preceding generator, which are in turn, expressible in terms of parabolic cylinder functions; integrating with respect to the law of $Y_0$ will then give us an expression of the Mellin transform of $1-g_c$.
+if $f\dvtx \mathbb{R}\to\mathbb{R}$ has two bounded continuous derivatives.
+The Laplace transform of the hitting times $T_c$ of $c$ under $\mathbb {Q}_x$ can be expressed in terms of monotone eigenfunctions of the preceding generator, which are in turn, expressible in terms of parabolic cylinder functions; integrating with respect to the law of $Y_0$ will then give us an expression of the Mellin transform of $g_c$.
 We now provide a streamlined exposition of this suited to our needs.